armbian/build/README.md

 - [Partners](#armbian-partners)
 - [License](#license)

-## What this project does?
+## What does this project do?

-- Builds custom kernel, image or a distribution optimized for low resource hardware,
+- Builds custom kernel, image or a distribution optimized for low-resource hardware,
 - Include filesystem generation, low-level control software, kernel image and bootloader compilation,
 - Provides a consistent user experience by keeping system standards across different platforms.